ishtms/nodebook/src/content/node-arch/v8-engine-intro.md

 7. What happens if any of the optimizing compilers' bets were wrong?
 What if, on the 10,001st call, you pass a string to that function instead of a number?
 V8 detects this assumption violation, immediately discards the optimized machine code, and seamlessly transitions execution back to a lower tier - either Maglev, Sparkplug, or all the way back to Ignition bytecode.
 This is called **deoptimization**.
 It ensures correctness, but it comes at a performance cost.
 If it happens repeatedly, your application will be stuck in a deadly loop of optimizing and deoptimizing, destroying your performance.

-Let's demolish a common myth right here.
+Let's clear a common myth right here.

 ### Myth 1: "V8 is just an interpreter"